The new PhD programme aims to facilitate innovative interdisciplinary research anchored in the Social Sciences.

 Application for single PhD courses

-The PhD courses are offered to PhD candidates.
+The single PhD courses are only for PhD candidates.

 - Internal PhD candidates sign up for the courses in StudentWeb (fsweb.no), and send a summary of their project, max one page, to the PhD Administration.

 - External PhD candidates apply through Søknadsweb (fsweb.no) and upload required documentation such as:

 Certified copy of admission to a PhD programme, programme summary of approximately one A4 sized sheet including information about your PhD project, topic, method, theoretical approach, and why this course will be relevant for your project.

 Maximum number of participants varies from 10 to 15.

 About the programme

 The programme has four specializations, based in each of the faculty’s four departments:

 - Business Administration, Innovation and Governance, BIG (Oslo Business School)